Broadcom/terraform-provider-luminate/README.md

 Therefore, in order to work with the provider starting from release 1.2.0,

-it requires Terraform CLI version 1.1.5 and later.
+it requires Terraform CLI version 1.1.5 or later.

+In order to use any of the [Emphemeral Resources](#emphemeral-resources), Terraform CLI version 1.11 or later is required.

 Provider configuration
 -----------